opensearch-project/data-prepper/data-prepper-plugins/s3-source/README.md

 ## Basic Usage

 You must configure the S3 Source to read from an SQS queue.
-You must also define a code which parses the actual data from S3 and produces events from the data.
+You must also define a codec which parses the actual data from S3 and produces events from the data.
 You may also wish to define compression.

 Currently, there are two codecs: